BeAglES-ftWare/paytory/TOKEN.md

 ```
 and follow instructions

-Next, Go to Django admin at 127.0.0.1:<port>/admin and login with it.
+Next, Go to Django admin at 127.0.0.1:<port>/devoptions and go to `Generate Token`.

-Go to token and put a token.
-(Not generating)
-### Online
-Go to https://maarasteh.github.io/django-online/token/generate and it gives you a token
+It gives you a token.
+You can use it in APIa.
 > [!WARNING]
 > Save it somewhere!
 You won't see it again.

 You can use token in API.
-SEE APIs.md.
+SEE [APIs.md](https://github.com/MaArasteh/paytory/blob/master/APIs.md).